Ken Kwok: My little teaching story…

 What I use in my teaching…

-I am a strong believer of amalgamating knowledge from different disciplines into my work.
+I am a strong believer of lifelong learning and amalgamating knowledge from different disciplines into my work.

 My teaching is grounded mainly in humanistic counselling psychology, educational psychology and cognitive psychology.
-Other disciplines, including social theories, Foucauldian theory and Jungian Analytic psychology add substances to my practice.
+Other disciplines, including social theories and Jungian Analytic psychology add substances to my practice.

-I regard being reflective as very important in my teaching practice.
+Drawing from my psychological counselling background, I focus on cultivating my pupils’ confidence in speaking Cantonese, and I regard being empathic and reflective as very important in my teaching practice.

 This PDF file gives you some ideas about my class, teaching styles and myself in a nut shell.